 Winter and red wine are natural bedfellows but the ski fields call for the full mulled wine experience.
 A Tyrolian-style lodge complete with folk music and Swiss and Austrian trinkets, Karelia Alpine Lodge has its own secret mulled wine recipe.
 Owner Jerry Brazda will reveal only that it involves quality red wine, cinnamon and specially imported Austrian and Czech liqueurs.

 Best hot chocolate

 The ground-floor café at the Huski apartments (reopening in June 2021) is a bustling hub at all times of the day.
 We reckon a large part of its appeal must be the intense creaminess of its King Cacao hot chocolate.

 Located right at the top of the Halley's Chairlift and adjacent to the ski school, Cloud 9 restaurant is a pit stop in the sky.
 Grab a hot drink and survey the beauty of the mountains stretching into the distance from every vantage point.
 Just remember: the only way out is down.

 Image credit: Visit Victoria

 And the winner of the award for best thematic snack on the mountain goes to... the Snonut.
-In reality it’s a hot cinnamon-dusted doughnut but we’re happy to give Snonuts Donuts 10 points for their cute play on words as well as the addictive sweet treats at two Falls Creek locations, Slalom Plaza and ATS Terminal.
+In reality it’s a hot cinnamon-dusted doughnut but we’re happy to give Snonuts Donuts 10 points for their cute play on words as well as the addictive sweet treats at its Slalom Plaza location.
 And for a few dollars extra, you can get yours drenched in molten Nutella.